Wednesday, July 9, 2025

 [note: You have ten memory slots, which function like inventory slots.
 Spells go here, as well as new languages, curses, and other nastyor beneficialeffects.
 Strain is, similarly, a psychological companion to HP.
 Your hexes, like cantrips, don't take up slots.]

-Some Witch spells are vulnerable to the presence of Temerity and Serenity in your mind, and can be modified by inserting them into the slot.
-This prevents you from losing that resource until the inserted spell is cast, after which it dissipates.
+You lose all of your Temerity & Serenity when you finish a long rest.
+Some Witch spells are vulnerable to the presence of your scale resources, however, and can be cast as modified versions if one is inserted into its slot.
+This prevents you from losing that resource until either the modified spell is cast or another spell consumes it while you are Unbalanced.

 Study Group